justingosan/SendBoxRails/README.md

 After cloning this repository, navigate to root folder and:

+1. Run 'bundle install' to install the required gems.

-1. Add in credentials to 'config/application.rb' (refer to inline comments)':
+2. Add in credentials to 'config/application.rb' (refer to inline comments)':
 	```ruby
 	....
 	module SendboxRails